- Obtain Financing

 [Autofill Read Time]

-Published July 9, 2020 | Updated April 2, 2021
+Published July 9, 2020 | Updated March 27, 2025

 Leveraging new opportunities to grow your business requires more than a plan.
 It requires capital.
-Cash reserves are a precious commodity when enacting a plan for expansion and future growth because upfront expenses outpace how quickly you can collect new revenues.
+Cash reserves are a precious commodity when acting on a plan for expansion and future growth because upfront expenses typically outpace the inflow of new revenues.

 One of these upfront expenses is often equipment.
 From office technology to machine tools and delivery trucks to earthmoving assets, the equipment you depend on to help produce new revenues can require a substantial early financial investment.

 For businesses with revenue-producing equipment connected to a contract: